-Moreover, if there is undistributed earned surplus, i.e. there are no claims made in a given year, the funds can be distributed as a dividend or as a secured loan back to the operating company.
-Premium costs are lower, because in the commercial markets, “special” coverages tend to be more expensive.
-These coverages may not be available at all commercially.
-Business owners have better control over their risk management efforts, more comprehensive coverages, and a more advantageous planning solution.
+Moreover, if there is undistributed earned surplus, i.e., where there are no claims made, at some point funds can be distributed as a dividend or used to fund a secured loan back to the operating company.
+Premium costs are lower, because in the commercial markets, “special” or customized coverages, especially those with few policy exclusions, tend to be much more expensive.
+Typically coverages written through the captive are not readily available in the conventional markets.
+Business owners gain better control over their risk management efforts, more comprehensive coverages, and a more advantageous planning solution.

-Bottom line: Captive insurance for trucking companies is a powerful alternative to commercial insurance alone.
+Bottom line: Captive insurance for trucking fleet operators is a powerful supplement to commercial insurance alone.
 Savvy business owners in trucking who form their own captive insurance company can count on a new level of risk management, as they combat risk in such a competitive industry.

 Attorney-led Captive Planning For Trucking Businesses